Is an Alaskan Malamute the right Dog for You?

 Alaskan Malamutes can make wonderful family pets

-A Malamute’s exercise requirements are high
+A Malamute’s regular exercise requirements are high

 so they should be given daily strenuous activity.
 They are very skilled in pulling activities such as sledding and weight pulling.
 Because Alaskan Malamutes have a fast metabolism, they burn energy more quickly than other breeds.